-Microneedling is one of many treatments available to reduce fine lines, wrinkles, hyperpigmentation, enhance collagen and elastin production and reverse signs of ageing.
-We suggest you set up a consultation to assess which treatment would be suitable in your case.
+Microneedling is one of many treatments available to reduce fine lines, wrinkles, hyperpigmentation, enhance collagen and elastin production toreverse signs of ageing.
+Call for a consultation, to assess which treatment is suitable, in your case.

-Microneedling can be used in medicine for a very wide number of purposes and treatments.
-Whenever there is a trauma to the body a process is initiated to minimise the damage and repair the damage.
-During this process a number of important substances are released to trigger repair and healing.
+Microneedling can be used in medicine for a wide number of purposes and treatments.
+Whenever there is trauma to the body, a process is initiated to minimise the damage and repair the damage.
+During this process, a number of important substances are released to trigger repair and healing.

-Depending on which area of the skin and what conditions is treat, Micro needling can induce controlled trauma/injury that stimulates the skin’s own capacity to heal itself.
-An important part of this repair process is the activation of the collagen and elastin producing capacity of the skin which leads to a wide range of beneficial effects including filling in of fine lines, a more plump and glowing skin with a more youthful look.
+Depending on which area of the skin and what conditions are treated, Microneedling can induce controlled trauma/injury, which stimulates the skin’s own capacity to heal itself.
+An important part of this repair process, is the activation of collagen and elastin production.
+This leads to a range of beneficial effects, including filling in of fine lines, a more plump and glowing skin for a youthful look.

 What conditions are suitable for Microneedling?

 Microneedling can be used for a number of conditions, including the following:

-- Vampire facial (without injecting of PRP or HA into the skin)
+- Vampire facial (without injecting PRP or HA into the skin)

 - Vampire facelift (with injection of PRP or HA into the skin)

 - Reducing wrinkles and fine lines